Tine-m/2.semLoginSample/README.md

   - domain layer consisting of service class LoginService (aka GRASP controller handling a use cases) and domain class User.
   - data layer consisting of DataManager and UserRepository (interface and implementations).
 A repository mediates between the domain and data mapping layer.

-  <p>The package naming looks like this (where service and domain classes are in the same package):</p>
+  <p>The package naming looks like this (where service and domain model classes are in the same domain package):</p>

   ![](img/Udklip.PNG)